k14nx0/smart-network-scanner/README.md

 ./scanner.sh <target>
 ```

-##Project Purpose
+## Project Purpose

 This project was built to practice:

-Bash scripting and automation
+- Bash scripting and automation
-Network reconnaissance techniques
+- Network reconnaissance techniques
-Port scanning fundamentals
+- Port scanning fundamentals
-Basic cybersecurity concepts
+- Basic cybersecurity concepts
-Terminal output formatting
+- Terminal output formatting

+---

-##Sample Use Case
+## Sample Use Case

 This tool can be used to quickly:

-Scan a target host for open ports
+- Scan a target host for open ports
-Identify running services
+- Identify running services
-Perform basic network reconnaissance
+- Perform basic network reconnaissance
-Test network connectivity
+- Test network connectivity
-Learn about port scanning concepts
+- Learn about port scanning concepts

-##Screenshots
+---

+## Screenshots

 Example output:

+---

-##Future Improvements
+## Future Improvements

-Add support for custom port ranges
+- Add support for custom port ranges
-Implement multi-threading for faster scans
+- Implement multi-threading for faster scans
-Add service version detection
+- Add service version detection
-Export results to file (TXT/JSON)
+- Export results to file (TXT/JSON)
-Add timeout configuration
+- Add timeout configuration
-Support for scanning multiple hosts
+- Support for scanning multiple hosts

+---

-##⚠️ Disclaimer
+## ⚠️ Disclaimer

 This tool is intended for educational and authorized use only.
 Do not use it on systems you do not own or have permission to test.

-Always obtain proper authorization before scanning any network or system.
+---

-##Skills Demonstrated
+## Skills Demonstrated

-Bash scripting
+- Bash scripting
-Network programming
+- Network programming
-Cybersecurity fundamentals
+- Cybersecurity fundamentals
-Problem-solving and automation
+- Problem-solving and automation
-Terminal UI/UX design
+- Terminal UI/UX design

+---

 ## Author

 Kian Bahia
 🔗 [GitHub Profile](https://github.com/k14nx0)

-##License
+---

+## License
 This project is for educational purposes.